bploetz/versionist/README.markdown

     end

 If you attempt to specify more than one default version, an error will be thrown at startup.

+## Version/Module Naming Convention Gotcha

+Note that if your public facing version naming convention uses dots (i.e. v1.2.3), your module names cannot use dots, as you obviously cannot use dots in module names in Ruby.
+If you wish to simply replace dots with underscores, you'll need to use *two* underscores (i.e. `__`) in the module name passed to `api_version` to work around a quirk in Rails' inflector.

+For example, if your public facing version is v2.0.0 and you want to map this to the module `V2_0_0`, you would do the following in `api_routes`:

+    api_version(:module => "V2__0__0", :header => "Accept", :value => "application/vnd.mycompany.com-v2.0.0") do
+      ...
+    end

+If you use the generators provided Versionist (more below) simply pass the module name as is (without this double underscore hack) and Versionist will take care of this detail for you.

+    rails generate versionist:new_api_version v2.0.0 V2_0_0 header:Accept value:application/vnd.mycompany.com-v2.0.0
+      route  api_version(:module => "V2__0__0", :header=>"Accept", :value=>"application/vnd.mycompany.com-v2.0.0") do
+      end
+      create  app/controllers/v2_0_0
+      create  app/controllers/v2_0_0/base_controller.rb
+      create  spec/controllers/v2_0_0
+      create  spec/controllers/v2_0_0/base_controller_spec.rb
+      create  app/presenters/v2_0_0
+      create  app/presenters/v2_0_0/base_presenter.rb
+      create  spec/presenters/v2_0_0
+      create  spec/presenters/v2_0_0/base_presenter_spec.rb
+      create  public/docs/v2.0.0
+      create  public/docs/v2.0.0/index.html
+      create  public/docs/v2.0.0/style.css

+    rails generate versionist:new_controller foos V2_0_0
+      create  app/controllers/v2_0_0/foos_controller.rb
+      create  spec/controllers/v2_0_0/foos_controller_spec.rb

+    rails generate versionist:new_presenter foos V2_0_0
+      create  app/presenters/v2_0_0/foos_presenter.rb
+      create  spec/presenters/v2_0_0/foos_presenter_spec.rb

+Don't shoot the messenger. :-)

 ## Generators